-8.1.9 Concurrent Entitlement Consideration with Specific Plan Amendment by the Planning Commission concurrently with consideration of the Specific Plan Amendment.
+Notwithstanding any other provision of Table 8.1, when a Site Plan and Design Review, comprehensive sign program, Conditional Use Permit, or Administrative Permit application is processed in conjunction with any Specific Plan Amendment, then the matter may be considered by the Planning Commission concurrently with consideration of the Specific Plan Amendment.
 If the City so elects, the Planning Commission shall not be a decision Review Authority but instead shall make a recommendation to the City Council as to all related items concurrently with its recommendation on the Specific Plan Amendment, and the City Council shall be the decision Review Authority.